Verified July 2026

 Otter's bread-and-butter is the OtterPilot live meeting bot.
 Its batch upload workflow is restricted (3 lifetime imports on Free, 10/month on Pro).
 If you primarily upload recorded audio or video and want a transcript — interviews, lectures, podcasts, voice notes, recordings made outside Otter — there are better, cheaper, more open options.

 • VexaScribe. $2/mo entry vs Otter's $8.33/mo, 99 languages vs Otter's 6, all four export formats on every plan, doesn't train on user audio.
+AI Chat lets you ask the transcript questions with timestamps validated against the source — same category as Otter's 'Ask Otter' but multilingual.
 Best for most batch transcription needs.

 • Descript. $16/mo.
 Worth it if you also edit video — caption editor integrated with the video editor.
 Otherwise overpriced for transcription alone.